kethort/esp32-cnc-mpg-handwheel-conversion-mach4/README.md

 ## Mach4 Software Setup
 1. Launch the MPGInstaller.exe from the dist folder of the repo.
-2. Find the local IP address of the ESP32.
+2. Find the local IP address of the ESP32 (espressif).

 <p align="center">
   <img src="/img/ip_address.PNG" width="250"/>